Umuzi-org/ACN-syllabus/content/projects/tdd/string-calculator-part-1/_index.md

 In the second case, the default delimiter is: "4".

-**Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are next to each other.
+**Note:** you are not expected to handle integer delimiters where the delimiter and the digit you are adding are identical and next to each other.
 Example:

 ```
 add("//88\n18882")
 ```

-**Note:** You are also not expected to handle integer delimeters where the delimeter is at the start and or end of the list of integers.
+**Note:** You are also not expected to handle integer delimiters where the delimiter is at the start and or end of the list of integers.
 Example:

 ```
 // These input are invalid